Grants to Voluntary Organisations

 There are several categories of funding covering running costs, equipment, transport, administration, premises hire, building projects, one-off events, staffing costs and training.
 Please read the guidance notes before completing the grant application form below.

 For a word version of the Grants application form, please contact the grants administrator: [email protected]

 All payments for grants applied for prior to the beginning of the financial year will be paid on or just after 1 April; applications received after the beginning of the financial year will be paid out on an ongoing basis.

 Capital grants are paid on receipt of invoice and site visit taking place.

 The main round for 2020/21 grants is already underway, however applications can be submitted at any point during the year.

 All applicants should complete an application form and include copies of:

 - Annual independent audited accounts for the last two financial years.

 - A signed copy of the Declaration.

-These Grants are made towards capital schemes i.e., the acquisition of land, the acquisition / construction / extension / improvement of building and/or the purchase of equipment to provide new or improved facilities.
+Capital grants are made towards capital schemes i.e., the acquisition of land, the acquisition / construction / extension / improvement of a building and/or the purchase of equipment to provide new or improved facilities.